 In August 2018, the Province of British Columbia filed a class action against numerous opioid manufacturers and distributors, including Loblaw and its subsidiaries, Shoppers Drug Mart Inc. and Sanis Health Inc. The claim contains allegations of breach of the Competition Act, fraudulent misrepresentation and deceit and negligence, and seeks unquantified damages for the expenses incurred by the federal government, provinces, and territories of Canada in paying for opioid prescriptions and other healthcare costs related to opioid addiction and abuse in Canada.
-During the second quarter of 2021, the claim against Loblaw was discontinued.
+During the second quarter of 2021, the claim against Loblaw Companies Limited was discontinued.
 In May 2019, two further opioid-related class actions were commenced in each of Ontario and Quebec against a large group of defendants, including Sanis Health Inc. In February 2022, the plaintiff and Sanis Health Inc. agreed to settle the Quebec action for a nominal amount, with no admission of liability and for the express purpose of avoiding the delays, disruption, and expenses associated with the litigation.
 The settlement has been approved by the court and is now final.
+On December 12, 2024, the Ontario action was dismissed against Sanis Health Inc., with costs.
 In December 2019, a further opioid-related class action was commenced in British Columbia against a large group of defendants, including Sanis Health Inc., Shoppers Drug Mart Inc. and Loblaw.
-The allegations in the Ontario, Quebec, and the civil British Columbia class actions are similar to the allegations against manufacturer defendants in the Province of British Columbia class action, except that these May 2019 and December 2019 claims seek recovery of damages on behalf of opioid users directly.
-In April 2021, Loblaw, Shoppers Drug Mart Inc. and Sanis Health Inc. were served with another opioid-related class action that was started in Alberta against multiple defendants.
+The allegations in the civil British Columbia class action are similar to the allegations against manufacturer defendants in the Province of British Columbia class action, except that the December 2019 claim seeks recovery of damages on behalf of opioid users directly.
+In April 2021, Loblaw, Shoppers Drug Mart Inc. and Sanis Health Inc. were served with another opioidrelated class action that was started in Alberta against multiple defendants.
 The claim seeks damages on behalf of municipalities and local governments in relation to public safety, social service, and criminal justice costs allegedly incurred due to the opioid crisis.
 In September 2021, Loblaw, Shoppers Drug Mart Inc. and Sanis Health Inc. were served with a class action started in Saskatchewan by Peter Ballantyne Cree Nation and Lac La Ronge Indian Band on behalf of all Indigenous, Metis, First Nation and Inuit communities and governments in Canada to recover costs they have incurred as a result of the opioid crisis, including healthcare costs, policing costs and societal costs.
-In January 2024, Shoppers Drug Mart Inc. was served with a second class action in Saskatchewan started by Lac La Ronge Indian Band.
+In October 2024, the claim was discontinued against Shoppers Drug Mart Inc. In January 2024, Shoppers Drug Mart Inc. was served with a second class action in Saskatchewan started by Lac La Ronge Indian Band.
 The case is brought on behalf of Band members and is claiming damages relating to abatement costs, the diversion of financial and other resources, the reduction in the value of the reserve lands and interests, and lost tax revenues.
 Shoppers Drug Mart Inc. is being sued as a representative of an international defendant subclass of opioid "dealers" and Sanis Health Inc. is a proposed supplier class member.
 Loblaw believes these proceedings are without merit and is vigorously defending them.
 Loblaw does not currently have any significant accruals or provisions for these matters recorded in the consolidated financial statements.